nhthieu/nhthieu.github.io/src/content/projects/my-website.md

   draft: false
 ---

-Hi, this is my personal website to showcase my profile and my projects.
+My personal website to showcase my profile and my projects.
 I sometimes write tech and non-tech related blogs on the website too.

-I did write a [blog post](/blog/tech-stack) about the technical details of the website, feel free to check it out.
+I did write a [blog post](/blog/tech-stack) about the overview of the technical details of the website, feel free to check it out.

 ## Tech stack